pwighton/fs-docker/notes/20220407-infant-stream-with-neurodocker.md

   - Compiles and installs niftyreg from source
   - Does not include a FreeSurfer License key (hence the `nl` suffix on the container tag)

-Instead of building FreeSurfer from source, Neurodocker can also be used to create containers with a released version of FreeSurfer, however the latest release of FreeSurfer (v7.2) does not include the pre-requisites to easily create and run the infant pipeline via neurodocker.
+Instead of building FreeSurfer from source, Neurodocker can also be used to create containers with a released version of FreeSurfer, however the latest release of FreeSurfer (v7.2) does not include the prerequisites to easily create and run the infant pipeline via neurodocker.

 Other possible use cases for creating FreeSurfer containers from source are described in the [neurodocker pull request](https://github.com/ReproNim/neurodocker/pull/445)